FAQs about Guardianship of Minors

-Sometimes, it’s necessary for a child to live with a Legal Guardian instead of a parent.
+Sometimes, it’s necessary for a child to live with a legal guardian instead of a parent.
 This might happen if the child is orphaned, has one or both parents in prison, or has parents who are unwilling or unable to take care of the child for another reason.
-If you have questions about guardianships of minor children, discover the answers here.

 Several events can trigger the end of a guardianship: